 Question 12: How long are the parking permits good for?
 What is the expiration date on parking permits?

 Student parking permits are valid for a year.
-The expiration date for all student permits is June 30th of the calendar year.
+The expiration date for all student permits is June 30th each year.
 Those students who purchase and receive a parking permit in the summer, before the fall term, will have until June 30th of the following year before they expire.
-Student parking permits follow a fiscal year (July-June) not an academic or calendar year.
+Student parking permits follow a fiscal year (July-June) not a calendar year.

 Question 13: Where can I get a permit once I have the temporary parking permit?

 Students may pick up their parking permits in the Campus Security Office on each campus.

 Question 14: I have a rental/loaner car, what can I do so I don’t get a ticket?

 Temporary Parking Passes are available in the Security Offices of each campus, povided you have a valid parking permit on file.

 - Make sure to obtain a temp parking pass prior to class or work.

 - Temp parking passes may be written up to 30 days.
 Duration of the pass is up to the discretion of the Security Office.